 Although it is a little more expensive than Advantage and Frontline, Revolution helps protect your pet against a wider variety of parasites.
 The active ingredient in Revolution is selamectin.
 It works by penetrating the skin and entering your pet’s bloodstream.
 Concentrations of selamectin in the tissue and bloodstream prevent heartworm disease.
 Selamectin also redistributes into the skin from the bloodstream and kills adult fleas, American dog ticks, and ear mites, and prevents flea eggs from hatching.
 It is also an anthelmintic, which means it fights to expel parasitic worms.
 Parasites ingest the drug when they feed on the animal’s blood.
-Revolution is safe for pregnant and lactating pets.
-Revolution doesn’t have a growth regulator in it but the active ingredient in it does prevent flea eggs from hatching.
+Although Revolution doesn’t have a growth regulator in it, the active ingredient in it does prevent flea eggs from hatching.

 The thing I really like about Revolution is that it is quick-drying and non-greasy.
 If you are splitting tubes, it is imperative that you leave it in the tube it comes in and draw it from the tube with a needle as described in our previous post.
-The ingredient that makes it quick-drying also makes it very volatile.
+The ingredient that makes it quick-drying (alcohol) also makes it very volatile.
 Once out of the tube and in a larger container, it can totally evaporate!
 Make sure the tube is tightly capped.
 I have read that it is advisable to store it in the refrigerator once opened.